torlenor/torlenor.github.io/_posts/2020-10-23-machine_learning_reinforment_learning_kalah_part1.markdown

   {% endfor %}
 </table>

 On the $(6,6)$ the results, Table 3, look more similar to the $(4,4)$ board again, except for the random agent.
-The minimax agent was still performing well against the other agents despite the depth of only $D_{max}=4$ which we used.
+The Minimax agent was still performing well against the other agents despite the depth of only $D_{max}=4$ which we used.

 To see how a larger depth for the minimax algorithm changes things, we did another calculation on a $(6,6)$ board, but this time with $D_{max}=6$.
-This version of the minimax agent is depicted as "Minimax 6" in Table 3.
-It drastically increased the calculation time, but did further improve the win percentage of the minimax agent.
+This version of the Minimax agent is depicted as "Minimax 6" in Table 3.
+It drastically increased the calculation time, but did further improve the win percentage of the Minimax agent.

 <table>
   <caption>Table 3: Comparison of classic agents on a $(6,6)$ board.
 Shown is the average win percentage of player 1 (rows) vs. player 2 (columns) after playing $N=1000$ games.
 Minimax 6 uses a maximum depth of 6 for the minimax algorithm.</caption>